National Baseball Hall of Fame commemorative coins: Obverse

 The Commission of Fine Arts (CFA) met on July 18 to discuss the finalist designs and quickly agreed that the best design was one submitted by Cassie McFarland, a graphic artist from San Luis Obispo, California, which featured a baseball glove.
-During their July 23 meeting, the Citizens Coinage Advisory Committee (CCAC) shared enthusiasm for McFarland's design, with the 10 committee members giving it the highest possible score from within the committee's internal scoring system.
+During their July 23 meeting, the Citizens Coinage Advisory Committee (CCAC) shared enthusiasm for McFarland's design, with all ten committee members giving it the highest possible score from within the committee's internal scoring system.
 With the backing of the CCAC and CFA, Acting Mint Director Richard Peterson recommended McFarland's design to Acting Deputy Treasury Secretary Mary J. Miller, who approved it September 9.
 McFarland was unaware that her design was selected by the CFA until she was contacted by the numismatic magazine Coin World for an interview.
-She had only discovered the competition near the last day after searching online for information about Shell's "Mr. President" coin game for an art project, and decided to enter it on "a whim."
+She had only discovered the competition near the last day after searching online for information about Shell's "Mr. President" coin game for an art project and decided to enter it on "a whim".
 An unveiling ceremony had been planned on October 8 in Washington, D.C., however it was cancelled due to the ongoing federal government shutdown.
 McFarland was awarded $5,000 for winning the competition.

-McFarland's design, titled "A Hand Full of Gold", was modeled off a "well-worn" baseball glove that belonged to her family, which she later donated to the National Baseball Hall of Fame.
-McFarland, who had played softball as a child, wanted an "accessible" design.
-McFarland "wanted the relief to convey the texture of a real baseball glove" with that the concavity of the glove making the design give a "realistic feel."
+McFarland's design, titled "A Hand Full of Gold", was modeled off a worn baseball glove that belonged to her family, which she later donated to the National Baseball Hall of Fame.
+McFarland, who had played softball as a child, wanted an accessible design.
+She "wanted the relief to convey the texture of a real baseball glove" with that the concavity of the glove making the design give a "realistic feel".
 The common inscriptions LIBERTY and IN GOD WE TRUST appear in the center of the glove, with the date 2014 below.
 McFarland's original design included wheat sheaths, due to her family's connection to the Grange.
-Some members of the CFA were not happy with the wheat sheaths on the design, and recommended that the they be removed.
-Mint engraver Don Everhart, when adapting the design for use on the coin, removed the wheat sheaths as he believed it would be "confused for the stitching."
-Everhart used his own son's Little League glove as a reference when sculpting, wanting the design "to look as closely as possible to a real glove."
+Some members of the CFA were not happy with the wheat sheaths on the design and recommended that they be removed.
+Mint engraver Don Everhart, when adapting the design for use on the coin, removed the wheat sheaths as he believed it would be "confused for the stitching" on the glove.
+Everhart used his own son's Little League glove as a reference when sculpting.